etsangsplk/go-sensor/metrics/README.md

 func getDB(host string, database string) *sql.DB {
      db := ensureConnected(host, database)

-     // Observe metrics
+     // Observe the metric for open connections
      // First, get the gauge instance for the given host value.
-If this is the first time host has been seen then a new instance will be created. gauge := dbConnections.WithLabelValues(host, database)
+If this is the first time host has been seen then a new instance will be created.
      // Next, set the current value.
-This is just a local memory operation. count := float64(db.Stats().OpenConnections)
+This is just a local memory operation.
-     gauge.Set(count)
+     dbConnections.WithLabelValues(host, database)
+          .Set(float64(db.Stats().OpenConnections))

      return db
 }